Want to know more?

 Lyne Haché Victims Advocate

-Lyne Haché, (she/her) Victims Advocate
+Lyne Haché, BA, BSW (she/her) Victims Advocate

 e-mail

-Camille Léger Post-secondary Institution Engagement Coordinator
+Camille Léger Post-Secondary Institution Engagement Coordinator

-Camille Léger, BA (she/they) Post-secondary Institution Engagement Coordinator
+Camille Léger, BA (she/they) Post-Secondary Institution Engagement Coordinator

 Camille joined Sexual Violence New Brunswick in 2022.
 As Post-Secondary Institution Engagement Coordinator, they are coordinating a two-year pilot project which aims to connect post-secondary institutions with their local sexual violence agencies in hopes of creating safer campuses and trauma-informed reception for students who have been affected by sexual violence.
 Camille’s passion for intersectional feminism, education, and collaboration fuel her work to aid the creation of better campuses for survivors through the establishment of sustainable networks of support.